feathersjs/feathers/docs/guides/basics/authentication.md

 </BlockQuote>

-Once you clicked "Register application" we have to update our Feathers app configuration with the client id and secret copied from the GitHub application settings:
+Once you've clicked "Register application", we need to update our Feathers app configuration with the client id and secret copied from the GitHub application settings:

 ![Screenshot of the created GitHub application client id and secret](./assets/github-keys.png)